 PC users who were hoping that Microsoft would restore the Start menu in Windows 8.1 update were in for a surprise as last week Microsoft officially released Windows 8.1 and confirmed the return of only Start button in Windows 8.1 update.

-The Start button in Windows 8.1 helps you quickly switch between desktop and Start screen.
+The Start button in Windows 8.1 helps you quickly switch between the desktop and Start screen.